 What's more important?
 Paying for a few extra hours or never getting your album recorded?

 The fact is, all you need to do is go in there and lay down your tracks, give a few vocal options, and you're out the door.
 The rest can be done in post-production.
 This was possible even in the 60's when cutting up magnetic tape reels, and it's even easier with the advent of modern digital audio workstations and their awesome multi-track layouts.

 The band Yes is notorious for only knowing the basic outline of a song and then going into the studio and improvising a million variations.
 Then they chop it all together and layer it in random ways and boom, they end up with the most mind blowing songs you've ever heard.

-Would you believe that they actually learn their songs AFTER they've recorded them?
+Would you believe that they actually learn the studio versions of their songs AFTER they've recorded them?

 Check this out.
 Ken Lewis is the man with a lot of amazing credits to his name (16 Grammy's, 60 #1 Hits, etc.).
 He runs AudioSchoolOnline.com where you can purchase a lot of video and PDF tutorials where he records some of his work for a ton of the richest musicians out there..
 He shares some for free so you can get a taste, and I want to show you one of those today.

 Ken shows you how to take a song with all of the elements firing on full-throttle the whole time and begin to chop it down to create special moments of ear-candy.
 Beyond just fashioning the dopest drops you've ever heard, he teaches you how to slowly build energy through verses back to the choruses, while having each chorus grow in intensity and energy.